-Table 3.6: New York Sta te water body classification for primary waters in the pr oject area quality concern and the main limiting factor affecting aquatic species and trout production in the 100 square mile project study area.
+Table 3.6: New York State waterbody classification for waters in the project area.

+Overall, the surface water quality of the Little Beaver Kill and Willowemoc Creek are very good to excellent.
+Seasonal high water temperatures and thermal stress is the main water quality concern and the main limiting factor affecting aquatic species and trout production in the 100 square mile project study area.
 Although many factors play a part in increases in water temperatures and the subsequent stress on aquatic species in the project area, the major overlying concerns include impacts from heated road runoff, loss of riparian and instream cover, stream gravel mining activities, sedimentation, unstable stream channel geometry, stormwater management, and floodplain loss (New York State Department of Environmental Conservation, 2002; Conyngham, J and N. Gillespie, 2003).